kubevela/kubevela/docs/en/platform-engineers/cloud-services.md

+# Defining Cloud Database as Component

+KubeVela provides unified abstraction even for cloud services.

-# Cloud Service
+## Should a Cloud Service be a Component or Trait?

-KubeVela can help you to provision and consume cloud resources with your apps very well.

-## Provision
+The following practice could be considered:
+- Use `ComponentDefinition` if:
+  - you want to allow your end users explicitly claim a "instance" of the cloud service and consume it, and release the "instance" when deleting the application.
+- Use `TraitDefinition` if:
+  - you don't want to give your end users any control/workflow of claiming or releasing the cloud service, you only want to give them a way to consume a cloud service which could even be managed by some other system.
+A `Service Binding` trait is widely used in this case.

-In this section, we will add a Alibaba Cloud's RDS service as a new workload type in KubeVela.
+In this documentation, we will add a Alibaba Cloud's RDS (Relational Database Service) as a component.

-### Step 1: Install and configure Crossplane
+## Step 1: Install and Configure Crossplane

-We use [Crossplane](https://crossplane.io/) as the cloud resource operator for Kubernetes.
+KubeVela uses [Crossplane](https://crossplane.io/) as the cloud service operator.

-This tutorial has been verified with Crossplane `version 0.14`.
-Please follow the Crossplane [Documentation](https://crossplane.io/docs/), especially the `Install & Configure` and `Compose Infrastructure` sections to configure Crossplane with your cloud account.
+> This tutorial has been tested with Crossplane version `0.14`.
+Please follow the [Crossplane documentation](https://crossplane.io/docs/), especially the `Install & Configure` and `Compose Infrastructure` sections to configure
+Crossplane with your cloud account.

-**Note: When installing crossplane helm chart, please DON'T set `alpha.oam.enabled=true` as OAM crds are already installed by KubeVela.**
+**Note: When installing Crossplane via Helm chart, please DON'T set `alpha.oam.enabled=true` as all OAM features are already installed by KubeVela.**

 ## Step 2: Add Component Definition

-First, register the `rds` workload type to KubeVela.
+Register the `rds` component to KubeVela.

 ```bash
 $ cat << EOF | kubectl apply -f -